Heinrich Lützenkirchen

 Heinrich Lützenkirchen (29 November 1909 – 11 March 1986) was a German politician (Christian Democratic Union of Germany) and mayor of Leverkusen from 1961 to 1964 and in 1979.

 Life

 Lützenkirchen was born in 1909 in a part of Leverkusen today called Bürrig.
 He became a member of the commission for school and habitation in 1947 where he supported the opinion of the Christian Democratic Union of Germany.
 In 1956 he became also a member of the city council of Leverkusen until 1974, when he became advocate of the district government of Bürrig.

-He also was the subsidiary workers' council of Agfa Gaevert AG in Leverkusen for years.
+He also was the subsidiary workers' council of Agfa Gevaert AG in Leverkusen for years.
 He died in Leverkusen in 1986.